pull-vert/aio/README.md

 * HTTP/2 module
 * UDP module
 * JDK 11 core module for TLSv1.3 support, and maybe more
-* pure QUIC protocol module with TLSv1.3 ?
+* base QUIC protocol module with TLSv1.3 ?
 * [HTTP/3](https://quicwg.org/base-drafts/draft-ietf-quic-http.html) based on QUIC = UDP + TLSv1.3 or greater.
-It was previously known as HTTP-over-QUIC.
+Previously known as HTTP-over-QUIC.
 * Kotlin first class support, with extension functions etc.

 ## Ideas (maybe not that good)